 Basic Mesic Forests

-Dominant trees include the species of Rich Cove and Slope Forests, as well as chinkapin oak (Quercus muhlenbergii), black maple (Acer nigrum), southern sugar maple (Acer barbatum), American beech (Fagus grandifolia), bitternut hickory (Carya cordiformis), and black walnut (Juglans nigra).
-Shrub and herb layers contain a number of species that are atypical of mountain slopes, such as paw-paw (Asimina triloba), painted buckeye (Aesculus sylvatica), twinleaf (Jeffersonia diphylla), harbinger-of-spring (Erigenia bulbosa), lowland brittle fern (Cystopteris protrusa), and toadshade (Trillium sessile).
-Widespread herbs include species such as maidenhair fern (Adiantum pedatum), hog-peanut (Amphicarpaea bracteata), puttyroot (Aplectrum hyemaleArisaema triphyllum ssp. triphyllum), wild ginger (Asarum canadense var. canadense), black bugbane (Cimicifuga racemosa), large yellow lady's-slipper (Cypripedium parviflorum var. pubescens), silvery spleenwort (Deparia acrostichoides), squirrel-corn (Dicentra canadensis), Dutchman's breeches (Dicentra cucullaria), showy orchid (Galearis spectabilis), round-lobed hepatica (Hepatica americana), green violet (Hybanthus concolor), Virginia pennywort (Obolaria virginica), aniseroot (Osmorhiza longistylis), broad beech fern (Phegopteris hexagonoptera), may-apple (Podophyllum peltatum), bloodroot (Sanguinaria canadensis), small-flower baby-blue-eyes (Nemophila aphylla), and foamflower (Tiarella cordifolia var. collina).
+Dominant trees include the species of Rich Cove and Slope Forests, as well as chinquapin oak (Quercus muehlenbergii), black maple (Acer nigrum), southern sugar maple (Acer floridanum), American beech (Fagus grandifolia), bitternut hickory (Carya cordiformis), and black walnut (Juglans nigra).
+Shrub and herb layers contain a number of species that are atypical of mountain slopes, such as pawpaw (Asimina triloba), painted buckeye (Aesculus sylvatica), twinleaf (Jeffersonia diphylla), harbinger-of-spring (Erigenia bulbosa), lowland bladder fern (Cystopteris protrusa), and toadshade (Trillium sessile).
+Widespread herbs include species such as northern maidenhair fern (Adiantum pedatum), hog-peanut (Amphicarpaea bracteata), puttyroot (Aplectrum hyemale), common jack-in-the-pulpit (Arisaema triphyllum ssp. triphyllum), common wild ginger (Asarum canadense), common black cohosh (Actaea racemosa), large yellow lady's-slipper (Cypripedium parviflorum var. pubescens), silvery spleenwort (Deparia acrostichoides), squirrel corn (Dicentra canadensis), Dutchman's breeches (Dicentra cucullaria), showy orchis (Galearis spectabilis), round-lobed hepatica (Anemone americana), green violet (Hybanthus concolor), pennywort (Obolaria virginica), aniseroot (Osmorhiza longistylis), broad beech fern (Phegopteris hexagonoptera), mayapple (Podophyllum peltatum), bloodroot (Sanguinaria canadensis), small-flower baby-blue-eyes (Nemophila aphylla), and heart-leaved foamflower (Tiarella cordifolia).

 Five community types classified to date are segregated by geography and associated substrates.
 Slopes subtending streams cutting through limestone and other calcium-rich substrates of the mountain valleys and Piedmont support a distinctive community type characterized by lush growth of twinleaf, dwarf larkspur (Delphinium tricorne), broad-leaved waterleaf (Hydrophyllum canadense), and other spring ephemerals.
 Coastal Plain ravines that have downcut into Tertiary shell deposits in James City and York Counties and the City of Suffolk support an endemic community type with abundant southern sugar maple and many noteworthy mountain disjuncts.